l0cut15/virtualzone4doom/README.md

 WARNING
 -------

-VZ4 performs a hack and slash on your DOOM.WAD file and although a backup  of the relevant entries will be made damage is still possible.
-MAKE SURE THAT YOU HAVE A BACKUP OF DOOM BEFORE CONTINUING THE INSTALLATION.
+VZ4 performs a hack and slash on your DOOM.WAD file and although a backup  of the relevant entries will be made, damage is still possible.
+MAKE SURE THAT YOU HAVE A BACKUP OF DOOM
+BEFORE CONTINUING THE INSTALLATION.

 INSTALLATION